 I moved to Ajijic in 2014 from the United States and found true love immediately.
 My passion throughout life has been to help children and their families experience improved quality of life.
 I began working with autistic children in 1996 while earning a Bachelor of Arts degree in Communicative Disorders at the University of Central Florida.
 My work involved teaching language, as well as social and life skills.
 In 2002, I earned my Master of Science degree in Applied Behavior Analysis from the Florida Institute of Technology, then accepted a position with the University of South Florida.
 The position involved educating foster/adoptive parents and facility staff with positive behavioural interventions while developing and implementing programs to reduce problematic behaviours, and stabilize foster and adoptive placements.
 In 2011, following statewide foster care budget cuts, I took a position supervising practicum students at Florida Tech’s Autism Center until 2013, when I decided to continue my education and move to Mexico.
 I look forward to contributing to the growth of Los Niños de Chapala y Ajijic.

 Dr. Tony Pinto

-Antonio Pinto was born in Guadalajara, and is a renowned chef and ophthalmologist.
+Antonio Pinto was born in Guadalajara and is a renowned chef and ophthalmologist.
 Dr. Pinto’s father was also an ophthalmologist and his mother a kindergarten teacher.
 Dr. Pinto practiced his profession as a doctor next to his father for more than 25 years.
-Dr. Pinto also works as a program driver and as a reporter for over 16 years both on radio in the radiorama group and for Aztec TV.
-Dr. Pinto left Guadalajara for health reasons and has lived in Chapala for 10 years.
+Dr. Pinto also works as a program driver and as a reporter for over 16 years both on the radio in the radio drama group and for Aztec TV.
+Dr. Pinto left Guadalajara for health reasons and has lived in Chapala for 11 years.